 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

-- Landlord entry.
-In Maine, reasonable notice is required from the landlord before entry, with 24 hours being presumed, and the landlord shall enter only at reasonable times. (§6025(2))
+- Landlord Entry.
+In Maine, reasonable notice is required from the landlord before entry, with 24 hours being presumed, and the landlord shall enter only at reasonable times.
+(Maine Rev. stat.§ 6025(2))